 Diving deeply into a project and communicating the work broadly builds and strengthens valuable skills, such as project management, time management, interpersonal skills, communication, leadership and collaborative scholarship.
-To complete your project, you will require mastery in your project area, discipline, persistence, flexibility and independent thought.
-You will be supported through a network of peers and professionals.
-Finally, we anticipate that your efforts will enact positive change locally, regionally and globally.
+To complete their project, students will require: mastery in your project area, discipline, persistence, flexibility and independent thought.
+Students are supported through a network of peers and professionals.
+We anticipate that these efforts will enact positive change locally, regionally and globally.